 Knifeman in southern France kills 2 in attack on passersby

-PARIS (AP) — A man wielding a knife attacked residents venturing out to shop in a town under lockdown south of the French city of Lyon Saturday, killing two people and wounding others, prosecutors said.
+PARIS (AP) — A man wielding a knife attacked residents of a French town while they ventured out to shop amid a coronavirus lockdown Saturday, killing two people and wounding eight others, authorities said.

+Police later arrested the assailant nearby, French Interior Minister Christophe Castaner said, thanking shopkeepers for their help.
+Castaner said authorities were studying whether to qualify the attack in the town of Romans-sur-Isere as an act of terrorism.

+While more investigating is needed, “it seems that all the risks have been neutralized” because of a quick police intervention, Castaner told reporters at the scene south of the city of Lyon.

+Two people were killed and eight injured, he said.
+French media reported that three were in critical condition.

-The anti-terrorism prosecutor’s office told The Associated Press the attack took place at 11 a.m. in a commercial street in Romans-sur-Isere.
+France’s anti-terrorism prosecutor’s office told The Associated Press the attack took place at 11 a.m. on a commercial street.

-The alleged attacker was arrested by police nearby.
-Prosecutors did not identify him.
-They said he had no documents but claimed to be Sudanese and to have been born in 1987.
+Prosecutors did not identify the suspect.
+They said he had no identifying documents but claimed to be Sudanese and to have been born in 1987.

-Prosecutors said that other people were also injured but couldn’t confirm French media reports that there were seven other casualties, of whom one is in critical condition.

-The office said it is evaluating whether the attack was motivated by terrorism, but that it has not launched any formal proceedings to treat it as such.
+The office said it was evaluating whether the attack was motivated by terrorism, but that it has not launched any formal proceedings to treat it as such.

+Some 100 police and 45 firefighters were involved in the operation and securing the area, Castaner said.

 Like the rest of France, the town’s residents are on coronavirus-linked lockdown.
 The victims were carrying out their weekend food shopping on the street that has bakeries and grocers, the office said.
 Two-meter distancing is being encouraged as in the rest of the country.